Stone Gardens Climbing Gym

 This project spurred significant growth and tenacity in me as a designer.
 It was an honor to work with my project partner, Valerie, as she contributed greatly at every stage and elevated my abilities with her own.

 I learned that in order to speak clearly as a designer, one has to know what they are saying to begin with.
-This project came to life once we understood the true purpose behind it, which was to reflect the current community behind the brand and position Stone Gardens as the gym of experience, commitment and challenge.
+This project came to life once we understood the true purpose behind it, which was to reflect the current community behind the brand and position Stone Gardens as the gym of experience, dedication and fun.
 I believe we succeeded in that endevour.